It is vital that you regularly remind all scheme members about the risk of pension scams.

 Annual benefit statements

-You should send all members the ScamSmart leaflet (PDF, 122kb, 2 pages) with their annual pension statement.
+You should send all members the pension scams leaflet (PDF, 257kb, 2 pages) with their annual pension statement.
 This can be a weblink rather than a hard copy.

 You should also include details of the FCA ScamSmart website.